VDA5050/VDA5050/VDA5050_EN.md

 ## 6.x.3 Interactive zones - Communication

-For communicating and verifying requests for interactive zones ('RELEASE' and 'COORDINATED_REPLANNING'), the state message is used by the vehicle to request an authorization and a the MQTT topic `response` is used by master control to grant or revoke the authorization.
+For communicating and verifying requests for interactive zones ('RELEASE' and 'COORDINATED_REPLANNING'), the state message is used by the vehicle to request an authorization and the MQTT topic `response` is used by master control to grant or revoke the authorization.
 The authorization request is related to the vehicle state in which the request is embedded.

 For a 'RELEASE' zone, the vehicle requests access to the zone before entering the zone.